apastinante/multi_harmonic_tracking/README.md

 - **Interactive animations with dynamic RF parameter changes**
 - **Phase space analysis and trajectory visualization**

-The implementation supports both **below-transition** and **above-transition** energy regimes, making it suitable for studying various accelerator scenarios.
+The implementation supports both **below-transition** and **above-transition** energy regimes, making it suitable for gaining intuition on various accelerator scenarios.

 ---